How To Send Us Your Album For Review On DPRP

-- DPRP will not review album streams (Spotify, Youtube, etc.).
+- DPRP will not review album streams (Spotify, Youtube, Haulix, etc.).

 - Most reviewers will not review from MP3s.
-Some might listen to MP3s of 320 kbps, but chances are it will take a long time.
+Some might listen to MP3s of 320 kbps, but chances are it will take a long time before an album enters the next stage of being reviewed.
 Lower quality will not be used for reviews.

-- DPRP will only review CD/DVDs that fall into the Progressive Rock, or closely related, genre and retains the right not to review material outside of this remit.
+- DPRP will only review CD/DVDs that fall into the Progressive Rock, or related genres, and retains the right not to review material outside of this remit.

-- DPRP will only review CD/DVDs that are available for sale to the general public, either through a distributor or a website.
+- DPRP will only review CD/DVDs that are available to the general public, either through a distributor or a website.

 - DPRP try to review all received material as soon as possible and a Review Update normally appears twice a week.